moroso/docs/OS/OS.md

 something other than 410's "argument packet" model for passing arguments to syscalls (like, I dunno, specifying a convention for using multiple registers)

+Someone (I think us) will have to write a bootloader.
+This will be a collabortive effort between us and hardware.

 ## Kernel Libraries ##
 A proposed breakdown of library work was the following: all functions